 In case of a disagreement between the majority co-owner and the other co-owners there will be a deadlock.
 The co-owners will have to reach a compromise, using if necessary the mediation or arbitration mechanisms provided in their declaration of co-ownership.
 And in the event there are no such provisions in the declaration of co-ownership, they may request the intervention of the court to resolve the deadlock.

-To prevent that awith more than half the votes of the developer co-ownership imposes his will at General Meetings, article 1092 of the Civil Code of Québec limits his control over the decisions of the General Meeting of the co-owners.
-This article stipulates that " at the end of the second and third year after the date of registration of the declaration of co-ownership a developer of a co-ownership comprising five or more fraction is not entitled to more than 60% of all the votes of the co-owners, in addition to the votes attached to the fraction serving as his residence .This number is reduced to 25% thereafter”.
+To prevent that awith more than half the votes of the developer co-ownership imposes his will at General Meetings, article 1092 of the Civil Code of Quebec limits his control over the decisions of the General Meeting of the co-owners.
+This article stipulates that "At the end of the second and third years after the date of registration of the declaration of co-ownership, a developer of a co-ownership comprising five or more fractions is not entitled to more than 60% of all the votes of the co-owners, in addition to the votes attached to the fraction he occupies.The limit is thereafter reduced to 25%.”.

-Thus, if the developer tries to circumvent this vote reduction by transferring fractions to close acquaintances (such as, family members, business partners, etc.), these persons would also be subject to the voting rights reduction and the voting rights attached to their fractions would be included in the maximum percentage of 60% or 25% attributed to the developer.
+Moreover, under article 1093 of the Civil Code of Quebec, this vote reduction also applies to the successors of the developer.
+However, this rule does not apply if the latter has acquired, in good faith, the fraction, with the intention of occupying it and for a price equal to its market value.Thus, if the developer tries to circumvent this vote reduction by transferring fractions to close acquaintances (such as, family members, business partners, etc.), these persons would also be subject to the voting rights reduction and the voting rights attached to their fractions would be included in the maximum percentage of 60% or 25% attributed to the developer.

 Consequences of voting rights reduction

-Where the number of votes to which a co-owner or a developer is entitled is reduced by the effect of this section, the total number of votes available to all the co-owners to decide on a question requiring a majority in number and in votes is reduced by the same number.
+Article 1099 of the Civil code of Quebec provides that: Where the number of votes to which a co-owner or a developer is entitled is reduced, or where a co-owner or a developer is deprived of his right to vote, the total number of votes available to all the co-owners is reduced by the same number.

 WHAT YOU SHOULD KNOW!
 The rules related to the suspension or reduction of voting rights are compulsory.
 It is the duty of the President of the General Meeting of the co-owners to ensure their implementation.
-In the event of non-compliance with these rules, any co-owner is entitled to make an application to the court in annulment of the decisions taken at the General Meeting, in the period of 60 days following the meeting.
+In the event of non-compliance with these rules, any co-owner is entitled to make an application to the court in annulment of the decisions taken at the General Meeting, in the period of 90 days following the meeting.

 WHAT TO KEEP IN MIND: In co-ownerships comprising less than 5 fractions, the majority co-owner will see his number of votes reduced at all times, to the equivalent of the sum of the votes of the other co-owners.

 WARNING!
 One must not confuse the consequences of a voting rights suspension with those of a voting rights reduction.
 In the first instance, it may be ended, without formality, by the defaulting co-owner paying to the syndicate all outstanding amounts owing.
 In the second case, the co-owner whose voting rights are reduced may not in any event recover their full value.